-- Use the processes shown above to create a new set of 1000 random points. - Use these points to sample the original DEM. - Use the Grid (Interpolation) tool on this new dataset as above. - Set the output filename to interpolation\1000.tif, with Power and Smoothing set to 5.0 and 2.0, respectively.
+- 2. Use these points to sample the original DEM. - 3.
+Use the Grid (IDW with nearest neighbor searching) tool on this new dataset as above. - 4.
+Set the Power and Smoothing to 5.0 and 2.0, respectively.

 The results (depending on the positioning of your random points) will look more or less like this: